Lightning-AI/litgpt/xla/README.md

 It is also a good idea to setup a persistent disk from which you can read and load checkpoints.
 You can do so by TODO(@gkroiz).

+We have bespoke versions of our regular recipes to run with XLA in this directory.

 ## Inference

 Generation works out-of-the-box with TPUs: